jsor/geokit/README.md

 A Bounds instance represents a rectangle in geographical coordinates, including one that crosses the 180 degrees longitudinal meridian.

-It is constructed from its left/bottom (south-west) and right-top (north-east) corner points.
+It is constructed from its left-bottom (south-west) and right-top (north-east) corner points.

 ```php